iamvar/jetbrains_guide/sites/dotnet-guide/contents/tutorials/htmx-aspnetcore/serverside-validation-clientside-feel/index.md

 ![The basic view of the asp.net core form](img.png)

 Let's try out the form.
 Submitting an empty form will enable the HTMX indicator and then display the validation messages.
-You'll notice that the page still has a client-side feel but with no need to sync serverside and clientside validation.
+You'll notice that the page still has a client-side feel but with no need to sync serverside and client-side validation.

 ![With validation displayed on the form](img_1.png)

-Of course, if you still want to perform clientside validation, you can do so.
+Of course, if you still want to perform client-side validation, you can do so.
 HTML 5 attributes such as `required` will still be respected by the client.
-As expected, adding more-complex clientside validation will need more effort and a lot more JavaScript.
+As expected, adding more-complex client-side validation will need more effort and a lot more JavaScript.
 That said, server-side validation is a must, so why not just leverage it to its fullest?
 Hopefully this HTMX approach to validation has you thinking about your past validation experiences and potentially future implementations.

 In the following video, we'll see how to use long polling to create a near real-time experience for users of your applications.